Monia Brizzi, Chartered Psychologist and Registered Psychotherapist

 Photos & videos

-My practice is guided by a threefold concern for: 1.
+In my clinical work I am guided by a threefold concern for: 1.
 What it means to be a human being living with others in the world; 2.
-What conditions are conductive to Eudaimonia (ancient Greek word meaning 'the flourishing of life' / well-being - from 'eu', good, and 'daimon', spirit) intended as concrescence (i.e., creative process of growing together/integration, rather than in opposition/disintegration), contrast (i.e., vivid/complex rather than tamed/trivialised order) and beauty (i.e., satisfactory balancing act of complementarities and irreconcilabilities into harmony and coherence); 3.
-How it might be possible to find value, significance and joy and to embrace a life worth living or even 'the good life'.
+What conditions are conductive to the passage from mere being, putting up with and coping to well-being or Eudaimonia (ancient Greek word meaning 'the flourishing of life' - from 'eu', good, and 'daimon', spirit) intended as concrescence (i.e., creative process of growing together/integration, rather than in opposition/disintegration), contrast (i.e., vivid/complex rather than tamed/trivialised order) and beauty (i.e., satisfactory balancing act of complementarities and irreconcilabilities into harmony and coherence); 3.
+How it might be possible to find value, significance and joy and to embrace a life worth living or even the good life.

 Selected Professional Activities